 In sum, evangelism and starting a new church are two different activities that each take a great deal of time and energy.
 Pursuing both at once can feel like serving two masters who have competing demands.
 So it’s worth asking: if you want to evangelise, why not skip gathering a new church?
 Instead, meet a bunch of unbelievers and tell them about Jesus.
 Forego starting a new church and be part of an existing church.
 Invite your non-Christian contacts to your existing church (when they are open to it).
 For both theological and practical reasons starting a new church is not, and cannot be, a fundamentally evangelistic activity.

-In my view the “church planter” title has often become somewhat toxic.
-Church leaders already have enough humility issues to contend with without having the ‘church planter’ label attached to them.
+In my view the “church planter” role has too often become somewhat toxic.
 The term often has an unhealthy, heroic aura around it.
 The ‘church planter’ is the maverick, go-getter, entrepreneurial super-Christian who does the most exciting front-line ministry.
+Church leaders already have enough humility issues to contend with without having that persona attached to them.

 Wherever this is the case we need to call it out for the sheer worldly nonsense that it is.
-I have often been concerned by some of the personality traits that are considered essential to this kind of role, not to mention the character of some figures who have been held up as examples of what a ‘successful church planter’ looks like.
-This is the seductive lure of adopting worldly standards of success and suitability.
+I have often been concerned by some of the personality traits that are considered essential to this kind of role (i.e. ‘impressive’ people), not to mention the character of some figures who have been held up as examples of what a ‘successful church planter’ looks like.
+The church often falls for the seductive lure of worldly standards of success and suitability.
 The ‘church planter’ easily falls into the kind of personality-cult dangers that Paul explicitly warns about when teaching about word-planting (1 Corinthians 3:3-5).

 The character of following Jesus will always be different to that of the world.
 Here humility and servanthood rank most highly (Mark 10:35-45).
 Impressive, lone-ranger, center-of-attention, entrepreneurial types need to die-to-self before they can lead others in the way of Jesus.

 Please note that I am not saying that ‘church planters’ by definition have something wrong with them.
 Many are godly, admirable people doing important work.
-But part of what makes them good leaders is that they haven’t bought into the hype around the ‘church planter’ persona.
+But part of what makes them good leaders is that they haven’t bought into this hype around what a ‘church planter’ is.
 They are just quietly, humbly getting on with the work of God’s kingdom without necessarily being the kind of people who get attention and praise.

 Conclusion: start new churches sometimes, evangelise always, and don’t confuse the two